Using The Square Credit Card Reader in Canada

 Next I was asked where I wanted the receipt to go.
 You are given a few options, via a text message or by email.
 I chose the option to have the receipt by email, and simply entered the email address that I wanted to receive it at.

-Opting for an email receipt Once the email is sent you get a notification that it went out successfully.
+Once the email is sent you get a notification that it went out successfully.
+Email sent confirmation

 It took about 3 or 4 minutes for the email receipt to show up in my inbox, but eventually it came.
 The header image and the logo are both configurable via the Square website, so it’s very easy to customize the branding.